harshcs7287/Dog-Cat-Classifier/README.md

                         #callbacks=[tensorboard]
                         );

-#Some Helpful Instructions:

-#finetune you network parameter in last by using low learning rate like 0.00001
-#classifier.save('resources/dogcat_model_bak.h5')
-#from tensorflow.keras.models import load_model
-#model = load_model('partial_trained1')
-#100 iteration with learning rate 0.001 and after that 0.0001
+iteration with learning rate 0.001 and after that 0.0001
 ```